 Moore's most recent research, Equitable Access: A Participant v.
 Non-Participant Course Completion Rate Analysis, examined the use of an equitable access course materials model and its impact on the course completion rates of participants and non-participants of the model at two, two-year institutions.
 The central research question asked: "When comparing participants and non-participants of an equitable access course materials model, is there a statistically significant relationship between participation status in an equitable access course materials model and course completion rate?".
-Results of the study indicated statistical significance in all 11 demographic categories analyzed, including a 15.58 percent increase in the course completion rate in the total population and a 21.06 percent increase in the course completion rate for Black students when comparing participant and non-participant populations.
+Results of the study indicated statistical significance in all 11 demographic categories analyzed, including a 15.58 percent increase in the course completion rate for Black students when comparing participant and non-participant populations.
 Furthermore, all category demographics analyzed were statistically significant at p=.001.
 The results of this study suggest that participants in an equitable access course materials model are much more likely to complete a course than non-participants (Moore, Equitable Access, 2022).